Summary Statistics: the Essential Methods for Describing Data

 But if the weights don’t add to 1, let’s say the last exam is only 5%, then it adds up to 0.95.
 So, (21.6 + 24.3 + 25.2 + 4.9 = 76) 76.0 / 0.95 = 80.
 So 80% is the weighted average.

 Be aware that this mean is NOT robust to extreme values, and is not always a good statistic to rely on.
-So, while the mean is easy to compute and practical, it is not always the best value to use.
+So, while the weighted mean is easy to compute and practical, it is not always the best value to use.

 Median and Other Robust Estimates